Italy–Poland relations: 20th century

+World War II

 Italy did not approve of Germany's invasion of Poland, which started World War II in 1939.
 Some of the escape routes of Poles who fled from occupied Poland to Hungary and Romania led through Italy.
 Via Italy the Poles further reached Polish-allied France, where the Polish Army was reconstituted to continue the fight against Germany.
 The Polish II Corps participated in the Italian Campaign, and 11,379 men died, many of them being buried at the Monte Cassino Polish War Cemetery or at Casamassima.
 Meanwhile, despite little contact between Italians and Poles throughout the war, the Italian Army was believed to be among the most lenient toward Poles and never treated Poles as brutally as their German counterparts.

-A group of Italian soldiers even refused to continue fighting, which led to mass executions of Italian soldiers in German-occupied Poland.
-That event has become a symbol of the strong Italian–Polish friendship.
-Italian prisoners of war were imprisoned by the Germans in prisoner-of-war camps and forced labour camps in German-occupied Polish territory.
+After Italy switched sides to the Allies, many Italian soldiers were interned in German prisoner-of-war camps and forced labour camps in German-occupied Poland, where they suffered from malnutrition, infectious diseases, beatings, and mass killings (as in Chełm, Przemyśl and Międzyrzec Podlaski).
+Polish eyewitnesses described Italian prisoners at the Stalag 327 camp in Przemyśl as "looking like skeletons".
+Poles provided food to starving Italians, as in the Stalag 366 camp in Biała Podlaska, despite the threat of being shot on sight by German guards, for both Italians and Poles for such attempts, with confirmed cases of such killings.
+There were also cases of secret cooperation between Italians and Poles, for example, Italian forced labourers in a factory in Zakrze received food from Poles in exchange for stolen materials from the factory.
+Surviving Italian prisoners were subjected to German-perpetrated death marches through Polish territory.
+During one of the marches, the Germans committed a massacre of six Italian generals at Kuźnica Żelichowska, who were then buried by local Poles after the German withdrawal.
+Thousands of former Italian POWs stayed for several weeks or months after the war in Oleśnica and Żagań, with Italians in Oleśnica even organizing artistic shows to which they invited local young Polish activists.